dotnet/docfx/docs/designs/table-of-contents.md

 ## Markdown format TOC `toc.md`

-`toc.md` leverages Markdown [Atx-style headers](http://daringfireball.net/projects/markdown/syntax#header) which use 1-6 hash characters at the start of the line to represent the TOC levels 1-6.
+`toc.md` leverages Markdown [Atx-style headers](http://daringfireball.net/projects/markdown/syntax#header) which use hash characters at the start of the line to represent the TOC levels.
 We call each line starting with hash characters a *TOC Item*.
 A *TOC Item* with higher level is considered as the child of the nearest upper *TOC Item* with less level.
 A sample `toc.md` is as below:

 ```md
 # [Header1](href)